verifid/mocr/README.md

-# ocr-detection
+# ocr
-Optical character recognition from identity cards.
+Optical Character Recognition from identity cards with using Python.